[Kubernetes] How to create a user for connecting to a cluster

 Example:

-*name is the cluster name
+*name will be the cluster name.

 apiVersion: v1 clusters: - cluster: certificate-authority-data: xxxxxxxxxxxxxxxxxxxxxxx server: https://xxxxxxxxxxxxxxxxxxxxxxx name: xxxxxxxxxxxxxxx